Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

-Since only a fraction of the vertex weights have been uncovered, instead of choosing weights without replacement, we can use~$\hat D_n$ from Lemma~\ref{lemma:no-replacement} to sample weights independently.
-Accordingly, we let the variables $\hat D_{1,n}, \ldots, \hat D_{r-1,n}$ be independent copies of~$D_n$.
+where~$\mathbb D^r$ is a random $(r-1)$-tuple drawn from~$D_n$ without replacement (since we condition on~$d_s,d_t$ we only draw the inner~$r-1$ weights of~$P_{st}$).
+Since, by assumption, only a constant fraction of the vertex weights been uncovered, instead of the weights without replacement, we can use~$\hat D_n$ from Lemma~\ref{lemma:no-replacement} to sample the weights~$d_i$ independently.
+Recall that $(\hat D_n)$ has the same tail-bound~$h$ as~$(D_n)$ and note that